lardnix/MetalOS/README.md

 # MetalOS

 > [!WARNING]
-> This project is not finished yet
+> This project is not finished yet and is only for study purpose, do not use this operating system in produciton.

 A tiny a kernel bare metal based operating system.
 It runs in 16 bits real mode in a floppy disk with 1.44mb.